Lyxnn10/self-made-papers/README.md

 # Self-made-Papers
 Here are some of my self-made Papers.
-The Papers are Notes from Video Lectures, Books, PDF Files, etc.
+The Papers are my Notes from Video Lectures, Books, PDF Files, etc.